MIxS-MInAS/MIxS-MInAS.github.io/docs/index.md

 _The **M**inimum **In**formation about any **A**ncient **S**equence (**MInAS**) project aims to develop standardised metadata reporting schemes of ancient DNA samples and sequencing data via community-based consensus and training._

-This project builds from and interacts with the [Genomics Standards Consortium's](https://www.gensc.org/) (GSC) [MIxS project](https://www.gensc.org/pages/standards-intro.html).
+🏗️ This project builds from and interacts with the [Genomics Standards Consortium's](https://www.gensc.org/) (GSC) [MIxS project](https://www.gensc.org/pages/standards-intro.html).

+!!! example "View the schema"

+      To view the latest version of the MInAS schema, please see the [MInAS DataHarmonizer](https://www.mixs-minas.org/MInAS-DataHarmonizer/).
+      Use the 'Template' dropdown to select a relevant [combination](drafts/combinations), and the help sidebar for metadata term definitions.
+      For more details see the [drafts](/drafts) pages.

-See the [project proposal](/proposal) submitted to the GSC for further context and motivations behind the project.
+ℹ️ See the [project proposal](/proposal) submitted to the GSC for further context and motivations behind the project.
 For the planned phases of the project, see [Project Phases](/phases).
 To see the latest drafts, please see the respective [Draft](/drafts) page.

-🤝 We are activately looking for other palaeogenomic communities and groups to get involved with the project - please get in contact if you are interested.
+🤝 We are actively looking for other palaeogenomic communities and groups to get involved with the project - please see [Get Involved](/get-involved) if you are interested.

-The MInAS project was originally spearheaded by the [SPAAM Community](https://spaam-community.github.io), however we are in the process of extending to all areas of palaeogenomics.
+👨‍👩‍👧‍👦 The MInAS project was originally spearheaded by the [SPAAM Community](https://spaam-community.github.io), however has developed it's own community encompassing all areas of palaeogenomics.

-If you're interested in getting involved in the project, please see [Get Involved](/get-involved).

-For more information, see our communication channels in [Get Involved](/get-involved) or [Contact](/contact).
+❓ For more information, see our communication channels in [Get Involved](/get-involved) or [Contact](/contact).